 Netherlands Enterprise Agency, RVO

 Do you import living animals or animal products into the European Union?
-At Import Veterinary Online (in Dutch) of the Netherlands Food and Consumer Product Safety Authority (Nederlandse Voedsel en Warenautoriteit, NVWA) you can check if importing into the European Union is possible.
-You will also be informed on supplementary requirements of your veterinary products or live animals.
+You may only do so through an approved Border Control Post.
+At Import Veterinary Online (in Dutch) of the Netherlands Food and Consumer Product Safety Authority (Nederlandse Voedsel en Warenautoriteit, NVWA) you can check if importing into the EU is possible.
+You will also be informed on supplementary requirements of your veterinary products, live animals, or foodstuffs.

 Report the cargo

-You can also register the cargo online.
-In that case, you must have a permit from the NVWA (in Dutch), have suitable software, and a connection to the government’s electronic Digipoort (in Dutch).
+You have to report the cargo electronically to a BCP at least 1 working day before it enters the Netherlands.
+For this, you must have a permit from the NVWA (in Dutch), have suitable software, and a connection to the government’s electronic Digipoort (in Dutch).

 Registering cargo in LORI